Unsupervised TTS Acoustic Modeling for TTS with Conditional Disentangled Sequential VAE: Experiments

 \subsubsection{MOS test}

-We conduct MOS tests in terms of naturalness and audio quality on VCTK speakers.
+We conduct MOS tests in terms of naturalness and speaker similarity on VCTK speakers.
 18 subjects are asked to make judgement about the synthesized speech samples.
 Since our UTTS system is a zero-shot voice cloning format, we also ask the subjects to evaluate the similarity between the UTTS voice and the target voice.
 We use a standard 5-scale rate to label the speech.

 As shown from Table \ref{mos1}, compared with the vanilla C-DSVAE(UA) AM, the masked unit prediction multi-task training in the content prior model of C-DSVAE does helps the overall speech quality.
 Having LibriTTS for pretraining helps but not so significantly.
-If the dual prior encoder training is applied to the C-DSVAE(+MP) system, both naturalness and similarity are improved clearly, showing the importance of prior modeling in this VAE based non-autoregressive TTS model.
+If the dual prior encoder training is applied to the C-DSVAE(UA+MP) system, both naturalness and similarity are improved clearly, showing the importance of prior modeling in this VAE based non-autoregressive TTS model.
 At the same time, the gap between synthesised speech and the ground truth in naturalness indicates that some form of prosody are currently missing in the proposed UTTS systems.